-Android distribution numbers updated for October, Ice Cream Sandwich nearly at 25 percentAlex Wagner - Deputy Managing Editor, News Desk
+Android distribution numbers updated for October, Ice Cream Sandwich nearly at 25 percentAlex Wagner - Editorial Director of News and Content

 It's October!
 You know what that means?
 Besides the fact that many folks will be stuffing their faces with candy at the end of this month, it also means that it's time to check out the latest Android version distribution numbers.
 The figures, which are based on the number of Android devices accessing the Google Play store during the 14-day period ending on October 1, show that Jelly Bean grew slightly compared to the last time the numbers were tabulated.
 Android 4.1 is currently present on 1.8 percent of devices, up from 1.2 percent at the start of September.
 Android 4.0 Ice Cream Sandwich saw a pretty significant growth from 20.9 percent last month to 23.7 percent this month, meaning that it accounts for nearly one-fourth of all Android devices.